-- Informal or very small scrap dealers may present particular challenges for Due Diligence.
-This can involve both identifying and mitigating 'worst practices', where present, but there is also a potentially valuable role that Entities can play in supporting the formalisation and improvement of this sector.14 - Worst practices identified in the ISO IWA 19 Guidance include illegal shipments, dangerous manual dismantling practices, dangerous metallurgical processing, uncontrolled incineration and uncontrolled disposal. - o In some contexts, there may be risks of Forced or Child Labour, or health and safety risks in addition to those above. - Benefits of engagement with informal or small scrap dealers can include improved safe and healthy working conditions, improved environmental protection, improved Local Community outcomes and improved recovery of scrap resources. - NomoGaia has built a Human Rights Due Diligence screening process: https://nomogaia.herokuapp.com.
+Informal or very small scrap dealers may present particular challenges for Due Diligence.
+This can involve both identifying and mitigating 'worst practices', where present, but there is also a potentially valuable role that Entities can play in supporting the formalisation and improvement of this sector.15

+- Worst practices identified in the ISO IWA 19 Guidance include illegal shipments, dangerous manual dismantling practices, dangerous metallurgical processing, uncontrolled incineration and uncontrolled disposal. - In some contexts, there may be risks of Forced or Child Labour, or health and safety risks in addition to those above. - Benefits of engagement with informal or small scrap dealers can include improved safe and healthy working conditions, improved environmental protection, improved Local Community outcomes and improved recovery of scrap resources.
-- Criterion 7.2 requires Entities to assess the risks of non-compliance with the Entity's responsible sourcing Policy by suppliers of Non-CoC Material and Recyclable Scrap Material.
-A list of links which may assist Entities in assessing the risks is given in Appendix 1. - One tool which Entities may use in assessing the risks of non-compliance is a supplier's checklist. - Appendix 1 provides a list of potential questions which an Entity may consider using if developing a supplier's checklist.
-It should be noted that each supply chain has specific risks and that there is no 'one size fits all' checklist to supply chain Due Diligence.
-Entities should develop their assessment tools specific to the risks in their supply chain. - The Policy shall be applied to direct (tier 1) suppliers.

-14 ISO IWA 19 Guidance Principles for the Sustainable Management of Secondary Metals: http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=69354
+The responsible sourcing Policy shall be applied to direct (tier 1) suppliers.

-- Companies may also consider assessing and/or mitigating risks beyond tier 1 through a Due Diligence process, or by requesting suppliers to in turn assess their own suppliers. - o Due Diligence should be scaled to the size and significance of the supplier. - Many Businesses have existing processes for risk assessment of their Business partners, and the requirements of Criterion 7.2 can be integrated or expanded as needed.
-These may include prequalification requirements and risk weighting of suppliers, for example, which will be directly relevant to the requirement of 7.2. - Make sure you document the findings from the risk assessment, (i.e., how you assessed the risks and what you found), plus any subsequent risk management or mitigation processes. - Where available, existing certification and audit programs may help support risk mitigation efforts. - For example, for scrap recycling companies, the RIOS Certification program covers key attributes of environmental management, quality and Occupational Health and Safety applicable to this sector. - Where risks of adverse impacts are identified, measurable action needs to be taken to prevent or mitigate the identified risks. - o The OECD Due Diligence Guidance15 advises companies to devise a strategy for risk management by either (i) continuing trade throughout the course of measurable risk mitigation efforts; (ii) temporarily suspending trade while pursuing ongoing measurable risk mitigation; or (iii) disengaging with a supplier
+- The Entity may consider assessing and/or mitigating risks beyond tier 1 through a Due Diligence process, or by requesting suppliers to in turn assess their own suppliers. - Due Diligence should be scaled to the size and significance of the supplier.

+Many Businesses have existing processes for risk assessment of their Business partners, and the requirements of criterion 7.2 can be integrated or expanded as needed.
+These may include prequalification requirements and risk weighting of suppliers, for example, which will be directly relevant to the requirement of 7.2.

+Make sure the findings from the risk assessment are documented, (i.e., how the risks were assessed and what was found), plus any subsequent risk management or mitigation processes.

+Where available, existing certification and audit programs may help support risk mitigation efforts.

+For example, for scrap recycling companies, the RIOS Certification program covers key attributes of environmental management, quality and Occupational Health and Safety applicable to this sector.

+Where risks of adverse impacts are identified, measurable action needs to be taken to prevent or mitigate the identified risks.

+The OECD Due Diligence Guidance16 advises companies to devise a strategy for risk management by either (i) continuing trade throughout the course of measurable risk mitigation efforts; (ii) temporarily suspending trade while pursuing ongoing measurable risk mitigation; or (iii) disengaging with a supplier after failed attempts at mitigation or where a company deems risk mitigation not feasible or unacceptable.

+- The OECD Due Diligence Guidance aims to promote significant and measurable improvement within six months of the adopted risk management plan.
+It is acknowledged that some situations have higher degrees of complexity than others. - The risk assessment and opportunity to mitigate the risks will depend on the Entity's sphere of influence.
+For example, when sourcing Aluminium from Traders, it may not be possible to directly trace the provenance of the Aluminium.
+In these cases, the risk mitigation measures may be limited to communication of the Entity's responsible sourcing Policy to its Traders, and where adverse risks are identified, that these are communicated to the Entity.